Michaelvll/michaelvll.github.io/_pages/about.md

 **My overall GPA is 92.47/100, Rank: 2/37**.

-I have spent a wonderful time as a research assistant working with [Prof. Song Han](https://songhan.mit.edu) at MIT HAN Lab, and an undergraduate researcher working with [Prof. Kai Yu](https://speechlab.sjtu.edu.cn/members/kai_yu) and [Prof. Yanmin Qian](https://speechlab.sjtu.edu.cn/members/yanmin_qian) at SJTU SpeechLab.
+I have had a wonderful time as a research assistant working with [Prof. Song Han](https://songhan.mit.edu) at MIT HAN Lab, and an undergraduate researcher working with [Prof. Kai Yu](https://speechlab.sjtu.edu.cn/members/kai_yu) and [Prof. Yanmin Qian](https://speechlab.sjtu.edu.cn/members/yanmin_qian) at SJTU SpeechLab.

 My research interests lie in **efficient deep learning**, especially for **natural language processing** and **speech**, and **system**.